 Buyer focused is exactly what it says.
 A sales professional must be focused on the buyer.
-Firstly, by identifying and profiling your best buyers – the 20% that gives your 80% of your revenue.
-Secondly, focus on targeting and attracting those high value buyers.
-Don’t chase after them by positioning yourself as an expert in the market place whereby they look for you by name.
-You want to get the best Return on Your Time Invested (R.O.T.I.)
+First, identify and profile your best buyers – the 20% that gives your 80% of your revenue.
+Second, focus on targeting and attracting those high value buyers.
+Don’t chase after them.
+Position yourself as an expert in the marketplace where they look for you by name.
+You want to get the best Return on Your Time Invested (R.O.T.I.).

-Finally, focus on the four universal needs of buyers as well as on their body language, tonality, words, communication style, interests, needs and desires, budget, timing, etc.
+Finally, focus on the four universal needs of buyers as well as on their body language, tonality, words, communication style, interests, needs and desires, budget, timing, and so on.

 Remember, it is all about the buyer.
 Without buyers, you have nothing!

 Buyer communication boils down to nothing more than asking questions, listening to the answers and questioning the answers to help buyers dig deeper and discover their own needs and solutions.

 Successful sales professionals are good facilitators.
 They know their product and/or service solutions, and the emotional pains or pleasures they unravel.
 However, they do not “tell and sell” the buyers.
 Instead sales professionals engage the buyers through the use of pre-scripted questions, leading the buyer to determine their own needs, discover where they feel their pain or pleasure, and identify the cost of doing nothing.
 They empower the buyer to make the decision to buy based on their needs and the budget and decision processes previously identified.
 They qualify buyers, as discussed below.

 Fact: Before you can ask questions, you must first build trust.